karjamatti/Copula-GARCH/README.md

 This should eventually open a pop up window with the user interface.
 Do not attempt to alter the code while the pop-up is open!

-The location of the default return data file (dailyreturns.csv) should be automatically detected.
-If this is not the case, please locate the file, and set the working directory manually in RStudio.

-The script should automatically load, or install and load and load any required packages.
+The script should automatically load, or install and load and load any required packages. however, do keep in mind that the packages might require compiling, which usually asks for a simple user-input (y/n).
+These inputs might mess up sourcing/running the code, so maybe try installing the required packages in the console first.

 Typically, the user should only need to adjust or specify parameters that are accessible through the user interface of the app.
 However, if the application shows an error messages, this might be due to incorrectly specified parameters in the script. (e.g. number of index return vectors per asset class)